NatLabRockies/LabProcessTracker/README.md

 python src/process_tracker_gui.py
 ```

-No additional installations are required.
+No additional installations are required beyond Python.

 ## How to use
 **Sample/Process Tracking:**